a-chakrawarti/React-Crownstack/handbook/README.md

 ### Cons of using contextType

-- We can use this process to access props only in class components</li>
+- We can use this process to access props only in class components
-- We can subscribe to only single context</li>
+- We can subscribe to only single context

 # Useful articles & videos I came across